 This is only possible because of the generous and essential donations we receive from people just like you.

-I enclose a memory star, which I hope you will use to write a personal message and return it to us, so it can be displayed alongside hundreds of others in the Hospice.
+Memory stars are available to write a personal message on and return it to us, so it can be displayed alongside hundreds of others in the Hospice Bistro.

-I hope to see you at our special remembrance service Light up a Life, on Sunday 2 December at 5pm; however, if you are unable to join us or don’t feel this occasion is for you, please be assured that we will be thinking of all our patients past and present.
+We hope you will enjoy visiting our dedication tree, but if you are unable to join us or don’t feel this occasion is for you, please be assured that we will be thinking of all our patients past and present.